 Why Use Swift?

-For those who are more inclined to choose a modern programming tool, it’s time to learn about Swift advantages and disadvantages.
+For those who are more inclined to choose a modern programming tool, it’s time to learn about Swift’s advantages and disadvantages.

 - Simplicity.
 The main goal of Swift developers was to build a simple language that everyone can easily pick up.
 They successfully achieved this goal.
 The Swift code is clear and concise.
-This leads to other benefits such as the reduced development timing and the ease of learning for newbies.
+This leads to other benefits such as reduced development time and the ease of learning for newbies.

 - Safety.
 Apps in Swift are less vulnerable to crashes and bugs due to features such as generics, optionals and type inference.